UnoRich/spaceJoo/ReadMe.md

 ### why
-- everyone want to conquer space world.
+- everyone wants to conquer space world.

 ### what